tombracey/PuLP-Fantasy/README.md

 ### Step 2: Run the Knapsack Problem

-Run the `knapsack.py` script to assemble the best team from the transformed data:
+Run the `knapsack.py` script to print the best team from the transformed data:

 ```
 python src/knapsack.py
 ```

-This will print the selected constituencies.

 ---